 Garmin Forerunner 620 came out, doing ALL SORTS of new data tricks, I just had have it!
 It's super expensive, but considering I use a Garmin practically every day, it's worth it to me.
 If you like gadgets and numbers, this watch is so fun to have!
 Not only does it tell you the usual pace, distance, etc., it now shows ground contact time, vertical oscillation, VO2 max, and projected race times.
 From Garmin's description, I was led to believe that you don't need a foot pod to use it indoors, but that's not true.
 A foot pod is still needed, unfortunately.

 Garmin Forerunner 910XT.
 I realize it's super expensive, so it isn't practical for everybody, but I loved it!
-This GPS watch keeps track of my pace, distance, calories burned, etc. It's about as accurate as you can get, I love to see my numbers improve with training!
+This GPS watch keeps track of pace, distance, calories burned, etc. It's about as accurate as you can get, I love to see my numbers improve with training!
 The 910xt is unique in that it can be used for biking and swimming, along with running (the "xt" is for "cross training").
-The 305 version below is what I used for 5 years before upgrading.

 Garmin Foot Pod, which is to be used with a Garmin Forerunner when you want to run indoors--either on a treadmill or indoor track.
 It keeps track of your foot cadence (steps per minute) and allows you to track distance without the GPS feature turned on in the Forerunner.
 I use this when I run on the treadmill, and I have it calibrated to give me the same reading my treadmill does for distance and speed.
 This is also helpful when running where you may lose satellite signal, as I did during the Detroit Free Press Marathon in the tunnel--when you lose signal, it automatically continues to track your pace and distance.